cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![](_static/images/Export/styles_export_dialog.png)

-The **Styles** option is used to export one or more visual styles available in the current Cytoscape session.
+The **Styles** option is used to export one or more styles available in the current Cytoscape session.
 Supported formats include Style XML (which can be imported by 3.x versions of Cytoscape) or Cytoscape.js JSON (which can be used with Cytoscape.js, described in future sections).

 Style export has three options - the export format (as described above), the style(s) to export, and the file name (a suggestion will be made based on the current directory and file type).
 As in Network → Table, the suggested file name can be changed using the Browse button or the text field.
 The list of styles is a multiple-selection list - one or more can be selected using Ctrl/Cmd-click (to select multiple discontiguous elements) or Shift-click (to select a contiguous element range).
 Press **OK** to export all selected styles with the given file path.